masahirano/AlpacaMuscleMaintenance/README.md

 ## Overview

 An Android app using Kotlin which enables you to record the numbers of push-up (will also support squat someday).
 This shows posts calling [Qiita API](https://qiita.com/api/v2/docs).
-It's a website basically people post technical articles, but there is `筋トレ` (muscle maintenance) tag for some reasons.
+It's a website where people post technical articles, but there is `筋トレ` (muscle maintenance) tag for some reasons.

 Technology stack:
 - [LiveData](https://developer.android.com/topic/libraries/architecture/livedata)